kuehne-trustable-de/ca3sCore/src/main/resources/help/help_en.md

 ### <a id="pkcsxx.upload.creationMode.selection"></a> Creation mode

 - CSR available
   The straight forward mode of the certificate request process is to upload a CSR.
 Select this option if you got the CSR already available and paste it into the text area below.
-Alternatively you may search for a CSR file on your computer.\* Serverside key creation
+Alternatively you may search for a CSR file on your computer.
+- Serverside key creation
   If your security policy allows this option you may select to let the server create a key pair for you.
-You can selct a key type and length and define the details of the certificate subject.
+You can select a key type and length and define the details of the certificate subject.

 The server will create a key and certificate container which protects your private key.
 To get access to the private key you must define a secret for the container.